cloud-gov/product/Onboarding.md

 - Amazon Web Services (AWS) – the infrastructure (IaaS) provider we use.
 - Authority to Operate (ATO) - approval from an agency's Authorizing Official to run a digital service under FISMA.
-- Azure – Microsoft's PaaS.
+- Azure – Microsoft's IaaS.
 They are regular contributors to various cloud.gov components.
+- Azure App Service - Microsoft's PaaS offering, built on top of their IaaS.
 - BOSH (rhymes with "squash") – the configuration/server management tool we use to run Cloud Foundry.
 Basically, it's what keeps the platform running.
 - BOSH Lite – [https://github.com/cloudfoundry/bosh-lite](https://github.com/cloudfoundry/bosh-lite)
 - cloud.gov ("cloud dot gov").